-A fireplace mantel is a prominent place for your small Christmas village.
+A fireplace mantel is a prominent place for a small Christmas village set.
 Create an interesting landscape by using items to elevate a few buildings or create a snow-covered hill.
 Place some village pieces in the foreground and some in the back, and spread the lighted pieces evenly throughout the display.

-Display your village so visitors and neighbors can enjoy your creation.
-Set up the village to be viewed from outside the house, or arrange the village to be viewed from several angles, including inside the house.
-Create a more complex terrain, and use extra lighting to highlight parts of the village.
-A garden window will work just as well and provides ready-made terracing.
+Display the village so visitors and neighbors can enjoy your creation.
+Set up the village to be viewed from outside the house, or arrange a winter wonderland village to be viewed from several angles, including inside the house.
+Create a complex terrain, and use extra Christmas lights or string lights to highlight parts of the village.
+A garden window works just as well and provides ready-made terracing.

-Set up your Christmas village in an unused fireplace, and let the village to spread onto the hearth.
-As with any display location, you can create elevated areas, hills and even hang the moon and stars above the village.
+Set up your Christmas village collection in an unused fireplace, and let the Christmas village houses spread onto the hearth.
+As with any display location, you can create elevated areas and hills and even hang the moon and stars above the village.
 The hearth provides a perfect place to add a frozen lake or extra townspeople.
 The fireplace won't be available for a fire, but the lighted village will provide a warm and festive holiday addition.

-Add your Christmas village to the buffet for a holiday dinner.
-Use a table large enough to hold the food dishes and the village pieces.
+Add your Christmas village to the buffet for a holiday dinner centerpiece.
+Use a table large enough to hold the food dishes and village with related Christmas decorations.
 Add interesting items throughout the display to catch guests' attention.
 The lighted village will create a memorable display for your guests.

-Many families place their Christmas villages under the Christmas tree, although the village leaves no room for gifts.
-Like the mantel display, you can achieve an interesting look by elevating some pieces and places in the background.
-Under the tree, you have more room to create variations in the landscape and to lay out a larger village.
-Choose Christmas tree lights in colors that do not clash with the lighted village.
+Many families place their Christmas villages under the tree, although sometimes the village leaves little or no room for Christmas gifts.
+As with the mantel display, you can achieve an interesting look by elevating some pieces and places in the background, although you don't want to interfere with the display of your other Christmas ornaments.
+Under the tree, you have more room to create variations in the landscape and lay out larger Christmas scenes.
+Choose Christmas tree lights in colors that don't clash with the lighted village.

 Decorate a church, public library or community center by setting up a Christmas village on a large table.
 Ask the community, including youth groups and families, to participate by adding pieces to the village during the month before Christmas.
 Choose a day for everyone to see the finished product.